threefoldtech/info_grid/src/faq/faq.md

 ***
 ### What is the TFT entry price of my 3node farming rewards?

-For Grid V3, Titans 3nodes have the entry price of the moment you bought the unit, if it's better than 8 cents, the current TFT farming entry price.
-For the time being, the DIY 3nodes have the entry price of 8 cents until the end of June 2022.
-The TFT entry price is voted on by the Threefold community on the [Threefold Forum](https://forum.threefold.io/).
-Stay tuned for the upcoming votes.
+Currently, the TFT entry price of the 3nodes' farming rewards is 8 cents (0.08 USD).

 ***